-It can be anticipated that the number of patients in the older type mental hospitals will be changing in keeping with the trend away from custodial care toward treatment in the community.
-Social work will be playing an increasingly important role in the development of extension and outreach services.
-Indeed, there will be a considerable development of social work in connection with prevention as well.
-Social equal to a community organization aspects of mental health.
-If it is true that mental illness can affect no single individual without some lateral impact on his family, then it is true that attention needs to be given to the social factors in mental illness.
-A continuum of care is needed from the time of onset to recovery and afterward.
+It can be anticipated that the number of patients in the older type mental hospitals will be changing in keeping with the trend away from custodial care toward treatment in the community.40 Social work will be playing an increasingly important role in the development of extension and outreach services.
+Indeed, there will be a considerable development of social work in connection with prevention as well.^{63 69 93} The capabilities of social work are particularly related to outreach and community organization aspects of mental health.
+If it is true that mental illness can affect no single individual without some lateral impact on his family, then it is true that attention needs to be given to the social factors in mental illness.43 A continuum of care is needed from the time of onset to recovery and afterward.
 As is now well known, the prospects for success and treatment are much enhanced if the patient and his family already have some general conception of what mental illness is about and of what resources are available to provide for care, treatment, and rehabilitation of an individual who may become mentally ill.
 Not only is it necessary for citizens of all economic levels to know about mental illness and mental health resources, but also it is important for individuals employed in the human services to have this knowledge and background.
 Public education has been undertaken nationally and locally by the National Association for Mental Health, the present-day national organization deriving from the old National Committee for Mental Hygiene founded by Clifford Beers.
 Education of the health services and human services professions tends to be undertaken by members of the mental health establishment of all disciplines.
 Social workers are found in medical schools and in service establishments.
-Eleanor Ireland has indicated the range and nature of social work participation in the training of child psychiatrists.
-From another aspect Imena A. Handy has demonstrated the effect of social work in the care of mentally ill geriatric patients.
+Eleanor Ireland has indicated40 the range and nature of social work participation in the training of child psychiatrists.48 From another aspect Imena A. Handy42 has demonstrated the effect of social work in the care of mentally ill geriatric patients.